Southwestern-College/Lab-06-Binary/README.md

 ```

 ## CODING STANDARDS
+- Follow the program specifications exactly.
-- Adhere to Java naming conventions for identifiers.
+- Use meaningful identifiers and follow Java naming conventions.

-- Remove any auto-generated comments.
+- Remove all auto-generated comments and unused code.

-- Use JavaDoc to document your code.
+- Document code using [JavaDoc](https://www.baeldung.com/javadoc), including:
+   - Program/class description

-- Attribute yourself as the author using the `@author` tag.
+   - Attribution using the `@author` tag.
+- Comment only when necessary.
+- Format code cleanly and consistently
+   - Proper indentation
+   - Brace alignment
+   - Whitespace for readability

-- Ensure the output is user-friendly, easy to read, and understandable.
+- Ensure prompts and output are clear and properly formatted.